 Milne Bay is rich in culture and filled with traditional and modern history.
 It’s a sought-after destination for many visitors from around the globe, mainly from land-based tours and cruise ships shore excursions.
 There are many things you can see and do in Milne Bay, like taking a guided tour of battle sites of the Battle of Milne Bay, or attending the famous Kenu and Kundu festival which takes place annually in November.
 Infact, our Milne Bay tours in November includes the Kenu and Kundu festival.
 During the festival, carefully crafted war canoes are put into action and displayed against their rivals, and tribal groups showcase their culture through colourful traditional dancing using wooden drums (or kundu).

 Centuries-old ubiquitous art of witchcraft still persists in many societies in Milne Bay despite the intervention of Christianity and science to discourage its use.
 The proof is a visit to caves within the province which house human skulls, prized possessions of its witchery past.
 Milne Bay is a naturalist wonderland where traditional practices conform to the laws of natural science passed down through generations.

 This stunning maritime province is incredibly beautiful with islands, atolls and sandy beaches.
 The people of Milne Bay are some of the friendliest people you’ll come across in PNG.
-If you plan to tour Milne Bay, go to our tours page or you can contact us for more information.
+If you plan on a tour of Milne Bay, go back to our tours page or you can contact us for more information.